 Pupil Premium Strategy 2021 - 2024

 Castle Donington College strives to attain the highest standards and ensure inclusion and equal access for all learners.

-Pupil Premium Funding is a means of addressing some of the issues associated with social disadvantage and, in particular, to help close any gap in attainment where this exists.
-The circumstances of pupils eligible for Pupil Premium will vary significantly and pupils can face many a range of barriers to educational achievement.
-For some, there may be financial barriers to learning, which can be overcome by the College using the funding to provide resources and learning aids.
-For others, there may be self-esteem and confidence issues, which can affect a pupil’s motivation and achievement.
+Pupil Premium Funding is a means of addressing some of the issues associated with social disadvantages and in particular to help close any gap in attainment where this exists.
+The circumstances of pupils eligible for Pupil Premium will vary significantly and pupils can face many a range of barrier to educational achievement.
+For some, there may be financial barriers to learning, which can be overcome by the College using the funding to provide resources and learning aides.
+For others, there may be self-esteem and confidence issues which can affect a pupil’s motivation and achievement.